remcalu/Chrome-Auto-History-Deleter/README.md

 ![Options](https://i.imgur.com/dUei3nf.png)

-Above is an image of the main options page

 ## Installation Instructions
 Go to chrome and click the 3 vertical dots near the top right of the window, then hover over 'More tools' and click 'Extensions'.
 First enable developer mode near the top right of the window, Then you need to click 'Load unpacked and select the 'History Deleter' folder.